avilay/dist-ml-tuts/datastuff/notes.md

 I'll start with S3 Infrequent Access tier and see how it goes.
 If there are problems then the next best thing is S3 standard.

+Another option is that I use S3 for permanent storage.
+But when I am about to start training, I load a Postgresql db on a single memory optimized node.
+That way I'll proabably spend around ~$0.50 per hour of training, but my training will presumably go much faster because I can just build a map style dataset with very fast random access.
+A more cost effective solution would've been to use HBase whose strength is random reads (and writes for that matter) on data that is backed by HDFS or S3.
+But there is a learning curve involved there.
+There is no pure Python client.
+I do have options to use REST, Thrift, or C++ clients.
+But I'll have to first set up the EMR cluster, install HBase on it, load the data, and then use it via some non-native interface.
+Too much trouble.

+Instead of postgres I can use sqlite3.
+Create a `criteo.db` with a table for each day.
+And each row having a unique ID.
+That way I can still use day as the "partition key" and the row ID as the "row key" for faster access.
+I can keep this db in a separate snapshot.
+When I am about to start training, I'll typically use a multi-GPU machine which has plenty of host memory.
+So I can just create a volume out of this snapshot, attach it to the GPU VM and have the dataset just read sqlite directly.
+Of course this only works for single host training.
+For multi host training I'd need to replace sqlite with postgres, but the same principle applies.

 ## Compute Meta

 Do my processing.
 This will cost me an EC2 instance running for a few hours.
 But I'll have to code it up by myself.